audiconcert/1800_202230_BBY27/README.md

 * [Contents](#content)

 ## General Info
-Streams intended for students who are looking for an easy way to keep track of their spending habits.
+Streams is intended for students who are looking for an easy way to keep track of their spending habits.
 * Hello I'm Chelsey and I really like this program.
 Bye.
 * Hi, my name is Eric.